TransAlta (TAC)

 AI Analysis | Feedback

-- Electricity Generation: TransAlta produces electricity using a diverse portfolio of hydro, wind, solar, natural gas, and battery storage assets.
+- Electricity Generation: TransAlta generates and sells electricity to various customers, utilizing a diverse portfolio of hydro, wind, solar, natural gas, and coal-fired facilities.

 AI Analysis | Feedback